 Variable lease payments associated with the Company's leases are recognized upon occurrence of the event, activity, or circumstance in the lease agreement on which those payments are assessed.
-Variable lease payments are presented as operating expense in the Company's Condensed Consolidated Statements of Operations in the same line item as expense arising from fixed lease payments.
+Variable lease payments are presented in the Company's Condensed Consolidated Statements of Operations in the same line item as expense arising from fixed lease payments.

 Leases with an initial term of 12 months or less are not recorded on the balance sheet; the Company recognizes lease expense for these leases on a straight-line basis over the lease term.

 The components of lease cost for the three and nine months ended September 30, 2019 were as follows:

 Supplemental cash flow information related to leases for the nine months ended September 30, 2019 is as follows: